אִם יִרְצֶה הַשֵּׁם

-Configuration errors cause over 50% of production outages.
+Configuration errors cause over 50% of production outages (Puppet State of DevOps 2023).
 CUE stops these errors before deployment through mathematically rigorous constraint validation that traditional tools cannot match.
-For safety-critical systems—where misconfiguration can harm people—CUE provides executable safety requirements with formal verification properties that support certification to ISO 26262, IEC 61508, and DO-178C.
+For safety-critical systems, where misconfiguration can harm people, CUE provides executable safety requirements with formal verification properties that support certification to ISO 26262, IEC 61508, and DO-178C.

 | Aspect | Key Point |